 This clause is the keystone for the latest update within the ISO standard.
 ISO 9001:2015 has included the concept of risk management.
 Through the internal and external issues, as discussed in clause 4 above, we will identify the elements that have an effect on our business.
 Now, each of these elements can have a positive (opportunity) effect or a negative (risk) effect.
 Here the auditor will look for evidence that the risks and opportunities have been identified, prioritized and actioned.

 This section talks about the resources that are required to offer the product/service to the client.
 There are 3 types of supporting resources.
 People, infrastructure and the working environment.
 The idea of this clause is about ensure a reliable management system, whereby through training and maintenance, the required resources will be made available when they are required.

-The 4 key processes to consider are sales, operations, purchasing and design [not all companies would have design – for example travel agents in Malta would not need to include it].
+The 4 key processes to consider are requirements for the sales & marketing procedure, operations, purchasing and design & development [not all companies would have design – for example, travel agents in Malta would not need to include it].
 For each of these processes, we will need to review the process, as defined within the management systems, from start to finish.
 This is done by finding a random customer order and following the process from start to finish.
-By following a specific order, we would be taking an evidence based approach within our internal audit.
+By following a specific order, we would be taking an evidence-based approach within our internal audit.

 Performance evaluation is critical for any management system that is designed in a way that allows for decisions to be made based on data (rather than hunches).
 Here, the auditor will look for evidence that the company is periodically collects data about its key and supporting processes, and that a system is in place to ensure that the necessary action is taken to reach the goals that were defined in Clause 5, as explained above.